redfoxofwealden/oxnead-pub-quiz/README.md

 Test site used: [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input)

-To pass the test the css property, translate, had to be changed to transform.
+To pass the test the css property, translate, had to be changed to transform with the translate function.
+After this change the result is as displayed below.

   ![css validation test result](readme/w3c-css-validation-test-result.png)